Kheene145/Kheene145/README.md

 - 👋 Hey, I'm Ekene
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently learning python
-- 💞️ I'd love to collaborate on data analytic projects.
+- 💞️ I'd love to collaborate on data analytic  and web3 projects.
 - 📫 Reach me on X @ojiehekene_and on LinkedIn @ekeneojieh
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love art and culture